jkon1513/ASE2018/docs/proposalrough.md

 ## Stretch Stories

+*Note: Testing plans not included for stretch stories, but if a stretch story becomes realistically acheivable one will be added for it.*

 * As a student, I want to be able to plug into SSOL to automate the process of transfering my class locations into the app.

 * As a student, I want to log into my apps with as